sudiplun/portfolio/src/content/blog/dualBootProblem.md

 sudo systemd-analyze plot > boot.svg
 ```

-some disk related task takes time about 45s to wait then check gnome disk see swap is not mount at boot it means it has swap partition with _UUID_ but on installation of kali linux swap partition formated and _UUID_ change so it looking for original UUID that make 45sec wait then i ask AI
+Some disk related task takes time about 45s to wait then check *gnome disk* see **swap** is not mount at boot it means it has swap partition with _UUID_ looking for is not avaiable because installation of kali linux formated and change _UUID_ of *swap*  so it looking for original UUID that make *45sec* wait.

 #### how to mount swap partition at boot ?

-it says
 To mount a swap partition at boot in Fedora (or any Linux distribution that uses systemd), follow these steps:

 1. Identify the Swap Partition: